Roy Nissany: 2018

 In 2018, Nissany competed in the FIA Formula 2 Championship with Campos Vexatec Racing.
-After the tenth round in Monza, Nissany had scored only a single point – a 10th-place finish at the feature race at Spa-Francorchamps.
+After the tenth round in Monza, Nissany had scored only a single point – a tenth-place finish at the feature race at Spa-Francorchamps.
 In contrast, teammate Luca Ghiotto had collected 94 points including four podium finishes.
 Nissany was then replaced by Roberto Merhi for the remaining two rounds of the season.

 2019

 Nissany suffered a training injury at the beginning of 2019 and did not compete in racing during the year.

 2020

-In 2020 he returned to Formula 2 to race for Trident Racing alongside Marino Sato.
-Nissany scored a point in the opening race at the Red Bull Ring, finishing 10th.
+In 2020, Nissany returned to Formula 2 to race for Trident Racing alongside Marino Sato.
+Nissany scored a point in the opening race at the Red Bull Ring, finishing tenth.
 His next points finish came at the thirteenth race of the season, the feature race at Spa-Francorchamps, where he finished eighth.
 This put Nissany on reverse-grid pole position for the sprint race, however he was forced to retire from the race after a collision with fellow Williams Driver Academy member Dan Ticktum.
 Nissany ended the season 19th in the drivers' championship, scoring five of his team's six points that year.
 In December 2020, Nissany drove for DAMS in the post-season Formula 2 test at the Bahrain International Circuit.